gl-inet/mv1000-ubuntu-image/README.md

 ![MV1000 Ubuntu install](mv1000_ubuntu_install.jpg)

-After installation, you must switch OS between Ubuntu and openwrt manually.
+After installation, you must switch OS between Ubuntu and OpenWrt manually.

-Openwrt switch to Ubuntu, in mv1000 openwrt shell:
+OpenWrt switch to Ubuntu, in mv1000 OpenWrt shell:
 ```
 switch_system ubuntu
 ```

-Ubuntu switch to openwrt, in mv1000 Ubuntu shell:
+Ubuntu switch to OpenWrt, in mv1000 Ubuntu shell:
 ```
-switch_system openwrt
+switch_system OpenWrt
 ```

 After you switch system and the router will reboot.
 Then you can ssh to ubuntu.
-The default IP is `192.168.8.1` and default root password is `goodlife`.
+The default IP is `192.168.8.1` and the default root password is `goodlife`.

-If your are in a terminal, ssh by
+If you are in a terminal, ssh by
 ```
 ssh root@192.168.8.1
 ```
-Other tools like putty works too.
+Other tool like putty works too.

-When you get message like **"WARNING: REMOTE HOST IDENTIFICATIONHAS CHANGED!"**, you can use
+When you get a message like **"WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!"**, you can use
 ```
 ssh-keygen -R 192.168.8.1
 ```
-to update public ssh key of 192.168.8.1 as known host.
+to update the public ssh key of 192.168.8.1 as a known host.

-The first task you need to do is the change the root password.
+The first task you need to do is to change the root password.
 ```
 root@GL-MV1000-Ubuntu:~# passwd
 Enter new UNIX password: